 Ethoca is the most recent addition to Mastercard’s extensive and robust suite of fraud management products.
 Ethoca’s technology helps merchants and card issuers collaborate in real time to effectively resolve customer disputes.

-Mastercard will be able to capitalize on this collaboration by combine Ethoca with its current security activities, data insights, and artificial intelligence solutions.
+Mastercard will be able to capitalize on this collaboration by combining Ethoca with its current security activities, data insights, and artificial intelligence solutions.

 A Logical Partnership with Anticipated Benefits

 As Mastercard acquires Ethoca, a logical partnership is formed.
 Ethoca’s CEO, Andre Edelbrock admits, “Mastercard is a natural home for Ethoca.”

 Ethoca is a legacy service provider in the payments industry, serving as a frontrunner in the fight against chargebacks and fraud.
 The effectiveness of their prevention alerts product has earned the company industry-wide prestige.

 Ethoca’s prevention alert product is dependant on a unique network of more than 5,000 merchants and 4,000 card issuers.
 It’s this network that Mastercard is interested in accessing and scaling.

 Ethoca has already built a suite of services upon this network to compliment the original prevention alerts product.
 Mastercard likely has similar intentions.

 The card network recently launched the Mastercard Dispute Resolution Initiative, a multi-phase process that will be implemented over the next few years.
 As part of the initiative, Mastercard has promised to “bridge the communication gap between cardholders and merchants” through “the implementation of a collaboration layer.”